PBRjr/obsidian-eberron-notes/Campaign Notes/Story/Plot Web.md

 		- House Cannith (Marix) worked with Mordakesh to attempt to create a 'focus' for Rak Tulkesh's consciousness
 		- This was before they found the Fractured shard
 		- The ritual using this focus didn't work as intended, turned him into the thing he is now.
-- Who were Geralts Parents?
+- Who were Geralt's Parents?
 	- Workers in House Cannith?
 	- Helped design/create artifact 3?
 - Why were they killed by Garick?